The Song Remains the Same (film): Subsequent filming and release

 Dissatisfied with the progress of the film, Grant had Massot removed from the project and Australian director Peter Clifton was hired in his place in early 1974.
 Massot was offered a few thousand pounds in compensation.
 Peter Grant later sent someone to Massot's house to collect the film.
 However, Massot had hidden the film elsewhere and so instead an expensive editing machine owned by Massot was taken as collateral.
 Massot served a writ, leading to a period of stalemate which was finally broken when Grant and Led Zeppelin's lawyer Steve Weiss agreed to pay Massot the money he was owed, after which he delivered the film to the band.
-Massot was not invited to attend the premiere of the film at New York but he attended anyway, buying a ticket from a scalper outside the theatre.
+Massot was not invited to attend the premiere of the film at New York but he attended anyway, buying a ticket from a ticket tout outside the theatre.

 Clifton, realising that there were crucial holes in the concert footage, suggested that the entire show be recreated at Shepperton Studios in August 1974, on a mock-up of the Madison Square Garden stage.
-Close-ups and distance footage of the band members could then be slipped into the live sequences, which made up the bulk of the concert footage seen in the film.
+Gerry Harrison, who worked with Peter Clifton at the Shepperton Studios film shoot stated that "the band mimed only the missing parts of the film."

 When it was agreed that the band would meet at Shepperton Studios for filming, Jones had recently had his hair cut short, so he had to wear a wig.

-In the May 2008 issue of Uncut Magazine, Page recalled the events surrounding the shooting of additional footage at Shepperton Studios:
+In the May 2008 issue of Uncut, Page recalled the events surrounding the shooting of additional footage at Shepperton Studios:

-A plan to shoot additional footage on the band's Autumn 1975 U.S. tour was abandoned due to Plant's car crash in Rhodes, Greece.
+A plan to shoot additional footage on the band's Autumn 1975 US tour was abandoned due to Plant's car crash in Rhodes, Greece.

 In 1976 a midnight screening of the film was organised by Atlantic Records before its release, at which label president Ahmet Ertegun reportedly fell asleep.

 The Song Remains the Same was finally completed by early 1976, 18 months behind schedule and over-budget.
 Peter Grant later quipped "It was the most expensive home movie ever made".
 It grossed $200,000 in its first week at the box office.